What are the schools in San Salvador like?

 When we asked about the schools in San Salvador, they said...

 "The American School of El Salvador (ASES) is one of the best international schools in San Salvador.
 It is a private, non-profit, co-educational day school offering an American-style education from pre-kindergarten through grade 12.
 ASES is accredited by the Southern Association of Colleges and Schools (SACS) and the Council of International Schools (CIS).
 The school offers a rigorous academic program, with a strong emphasis on English language instruction, as well as Spanish and French language classes.
 The International School of El Salvador (ISES) is another excellent international school in San Salvador.
 It is a private, non-profit, co-educational day school offering an American-style education from pre-kindergarten through grade 12.
 ISES is accredited by the Southern Association of Colleges and Schools (SACS) and the Council of International Schools (CIS).
 The school offers a comprehensive academic program, with a strong emphasis on English language instruction, as well as Spanish and French language classes.
 The Colegio Bilingüe Internacional (CBI) is a bilingual school in San Salvador, El Salvador.
 It is a private, non-profit, co-educational day school offering an American-style education from pre-kindergarten through grade 12.
 CBI is accredited by the Southern Association of Colleges and Schools (SACS) and the Council of International Schools (CIS).
 The school offers a comprehensive academic program, with a strong emphasis on English language instruction, as well as Spanish and French language classes.
-CBI also offers a variety of extracurricular activities, such as sports, music, and art," commented one expat when asked about in San Salvador.
+CBI also offers a variety of extracurricular activities, such as sports, music, and art," explained one expat living in San Salvador, El Salvador.

 Other Questions: